Whitehawk Camp: Description

 Almost all the finds at Whitehawk Camp were recovered from three digs between 1929 and 1935, each of which investigated parts of the Neolithic camp.
 The investigators, Curwen and R. P. Ross Williamson, concluded that the ditches had originally all been accompanied by banks on their interior, built up from the material removed from the ditches.
 Some evidence of external banks in some places has since been found, and a 2016 re-evaluation by archaeologist Jon Sygrave suggested that these might be evidence of a more complex layout, or of later construction modifying the original site.
 There may also have been a timber palisade along some of the circuits; Curwen suggested that some of the postholes found were part of a palisade, but Sygrave considers this unproven.
 A causeway at the southern edge of the third ditch (counting from the middle) has large postholes on either side and four more postholes delineate a path through the bank; this is thought to indicate an entranceway.
 Another probable entrance is through the north-western part of the first (innermost) ditch, where there is a 21 m gap in the ditch and bank and no evidence of a palisade.
 Four postholes on the western side of the outermost ditch may also indicate an entrance.

 The northeastern tangent ditch has never been excavated and is of unknown date, but the southwestern tangent ditch was excavated in 1991 by Miles Russell.
-It was found to date to the Bronze Age, though Russell suggested it may have been originally cut as part of the Neolithic site, and later recut and extended.
+It was found to date to the Bronze Age, though Russell suggested it might have been originally cut as part of the Neolithic site, and later recut and extended.
 Russell recovered some flints and a few pottery sherds/shards from the ditch.
 Mollusc samples recovered by Russell implied an open grassland environment at the time the ditch was dug (or recut), in contrast to the shade-loving species found in the Neolithic ditches.